 My name is Steven.
-I am a Belgian born, Midwest raised, designer and photographer living and working in New York City.
+I am a Belgian born, Midwest raised, designer and photographer, living and working in New York City.
 I can't think of a better place to call home.
-I am passionate and I give a damn by default.
+I am passionate and fastidious.
+I give a damn by default.

-I have known that I wanted to be an architect since I was old enough to pick up a pencil and trace house plans from a builder catalogue.
-I love craftsmanship and the creative process.
-I like to dive in and learn as much as I can about something I don't know anything about.
-Like when I was 24 I had never gone camping before - so I took a two week solo backpacking trip to Montana to figure it out.
+I've been hooked on architecture since I was old enough to pick up a pencil and trace house plans from a model home catalogue.
+And the first time I saw a print develop in a bath of chemicals I knew photography would be a life long interest.
+I'm drawn to craftsmanship and the creative process.
+I love to dive in and learn as much as I can about something I don't know anything about.
+Example: when I was 24 I had never gone camping before - so I took a two week solo backpacking trip to Montana to figure it out.

 contact me at firstname.lastname@example.org